lordfeck/burnsrv_ts/util/README.md

 ## In brief:

-Note (05/04/2020): `testcfg` is deprecated.
-The intention was it could be configured to run multiple tests overnight.
-It is possible that it could be revived later.
+* `testcfg` contains `testrunner.sh` which runs the test configured inside `stream.config`.
+Please see the readme file there for more detail and description.

-`burnsrv_setup` contains everything needed to install a streaming server.
-It also contains some scripts to run streams using ffmpeg.
+* `burnsrv_setup` contains everything needed to install a streaming server.

+* `controlsrv_setup` contains the setup files to install a monitoring, testing and reporting server.

-`makempeg` contains scripts that will generate a number of sample files in the required formats.
+* `makempeg` contains scripts that will generate a number of sample video files in the required formats.

-`slogger` contains the perl scripts to take tcpdump files and analyse them.
+* `slogger` contains the perl scripts to take result files and analyse them.